 First of all, we have to start from the position of what we personally define as failure.
 We all define personal and business failure differently because we are different.
 We all have a different personal histories as well as different values and beliefs.
 One person may argue that living is about lifetime learning, while another would see the same situation as a personal failure.

 The danger is when the fear of failing becomes so bad that we stop doing anything, which prevents us moving forward to achieve our life goals.
-This mindset can come from anything such as critical or unsupportive parents in our past or routinely undermined or humiliated during our youth which creates a negative feelings in later life.
+This mindset can come from anything such as critical or unsupportive parents.
+Maybe even in our past or routinely undermined or humiliated during our youth which creates a negative feelings in later life.